marcelduin/Micrio.Blogpost.wasm-v3/README.md

 This proved to me that the whole operation was worth it.
 I was extatic and tired of the early mornings and nights that the optimizing took me.

 ## 7.4.
 Quickest wins

 So, what did I really change in those optimizations?
 And more interestingly: *could I do the same optimizations to 2.9 and get the same results*?

 Well, for sure up to a certain level.
 For instance, the entire tile image download logic was also rewritten, where code from 2016 was replaced with code from 2020.
-I think that might have a positive impact on 2.9.
+I think that might also have a positive impact on 2.9.
 However, most optimizations really had a lot to do with tweaking the WebGL rendering pipeline, the frame drawing logic (which was drastically different in 3.0), and more small things.

+Plus, the entire code architecture had just changed.
+Where before, it might not be easy to make a single change that would impact both the 2D and 360&deg; rendering pipeline, now all rendering used a single pipeline, making optimizing it so much easier and nice to do.

+Perhaps the most important thing I did to optimize things, is examine the benchmarking test results: *which step is taking too much time, and how can we minimize that?*, and backtracking until it worked better.
+Turning off individual functions until it barely worked, until the performance was acceptable.
+Finding the next thing to optimize, and repeat it *ad nauseam*.
+Keep measuring every step so you gain a better understanding of what's *actually* happening inside your browser.

+This is by far the best way to optimize code.
+However, the next part details some other things that *I thought* would improve performance, but in fact didn't.

 ## 7.5.
 Wrong assumptions

+*I know what's good for my computer!*

+Okay.
+The Micrio blooper reel.
+What did I do horribly wrong, and why did I do that?

+### Don't use `WebWorkers` for simple download tasks
+A lot of Micrio involves downloading *a lot* of individual tile-textures when the user is panning and zooming the large images.
+[WebWorkers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) are asynchronously running separate CPU thread you can call from your main JS thread, which you can give a task to do on its own.

+I thought it would be a good idea to offload the texture loading to 3 separate WebWorkers.
+On paper this is a good idea-- the downloading and casting to `ImageBitmap` can be done in the WebWorker, and when it's done, it just passes the bitmap back to the main JS thread, so it can be linked as a WebGL texture.

+After using this for a while, I found out that this was actually a large performance stopper.
+I haven't fully dived into it, but I do know this:

+**I assumed I knew what was good for the browser**

+What I forgot is that the browser engine is *heavily* optimized by itself, and by using the WebWorkers, I solved a problem before it became a problem.
+The browser on itself is optimized enough to simply download all the images in the main JS thread.

+### Don't use `requestIdleCallback` for semi-crucial things
+On paper, [`requestIdleCallback`](https://developer.mozilla.org/en-US/docs/Web/API/Window/requestIdleCallback) is a great function: like `requestAnimationFrame` firing *the next available drawable frame* that's good with your browser, `requestIdleCallback` fires when *your browser isn't doing anything*.
+Meaning, you can do background cleanup functions, or functions that would otherwise block the current rendering thread.

+First, I used it to cast downloaded textures to WebGL textures; usually, this takes a *little* CPU time, so I wanted to do that when nothing else was going on at the moment, to prevent blocking any rendering.

+Turns out, on mobile phones, while you are using touch events, **no single** `requestIdleCallback` function will be fired.
+So when I was pinching on a touch device, the Micrio image would not get sharper: the image was downloaded, but was not cast to a WebGL texture until *after I stopped pinching*.

+That was a nice one to find out, since otherwise it seemed to be working quite well.

+### Concluding

+> *Don't think too much!*
+     *-- my old German teacher*

+Your browser is already the result of 25+ years of the biggest minds working together.
+It's now 2020, and you can place a lot more trust into its inner workings than you could, say, *when Internet Explorer was still a thing*.

+Only fix problems that are real problems; don't waste your time by making pre-assumptions that will fix a non-problem.